Lionel-Rieg/CompCert/test/monniaux/README.md

-# Benchmarking CompCert and GCC
+# Benchmarking `CompCert` and GCC

+## Compiling `CompCert`

+The first step to benchmark `CompCert` is to compile it - the `INSTALL.md` instructions of the project root folder should guide you on installing it.

+For the benchmarks to work, the compiler `ccomp` should be on your `$PATH`, with the runtime libraries installed correctly (with a successful `make install` on the project root directory).

+## Using the harness

-rules.mk contains generic rules to compile with gcc and ccomp, with different optimizations, and producing different binaries.
-It also produces a measures.csv file containing the different timings given by the bench.
+`rules.mk` contains generic rules to compile with `gcc` and `ccomp`, with different optimizations, and producing different binaries.
+It also produces a `measures.csv` file containing the different timings given by the bench.

-Up to 5 different optimizations can be used.
+Up to 5 different sets of optimizations per compiler can be used.

-To use this rule.mk, create a folder, put inside all the .c/.h source files, and write a Makefile ressembling:
+To use this `rules.mk`, create a folder, put inside all the .c/.h source files, and write a Makefile resembling:
 ```make
 TARGET=float_mat
 MEASURES="c1 c2 c3 c4 c5 c6 c7 c8"